RBC Heritage: a hole-by-hole guide to Harbour Town Golf Links

 The golfer's first real confrontation with water at Harbour Town comes at the par-3 4th hole.

-Water pops into play for the first time in a big way here, with a lagoon that widens from the tee to wrap around the left half of the heart-shaped green.
+Water pops into play for the first time in a big way here.
+A lagoon widens from the tee to wrap around the left half of the heart-shaped green.
 A rise on the back side of the putting surface can come in handy to contain shots that fly a little too far, although a shot that careens over this contour leaves a terrifying pitch back toward the water.

 Hole No. 5 - Par 5, 569 yards